 This post isn’t to make a claim that our approach is right for everyone, but we hope to reference this post in the future when the question inevitably arises.
 We believe in the freedoms of the GPL and—call us crazy—we do our best to maintain a business selling free software! 🙂

-If you're curious to learn more about the GPL license and its implications on starting or running a software business, these are a few of the articles we learned from.
-And if you're choosing a plugin or theme for your WordPress site, review the license terms.
-Join us in using, creating, and championing GPL-licensed products (or, see the article about Mullenweg and Pearson to see what might happen if you don't).
+If you’re curious to learn more about the GPL license and its implications for starting or running a software business, these are a few articles we learned from.
+And if you’re choosing a plugin or theme for your WordPress site, review the license terms.
+Join us in using, creating, and championing GPL-licensed products (or, see the article about Mullenweg and Pearson to see what might happen if you don’t).